jbroadway/saasy/README.md

 4. Copy the included `saasy.html` into your `layouts` folder.
 5. In the global `conf/config.php` set the `default_handler` to `"saasy/index"`,
    and set the `default_layout` to `"saasy"`.
-6. Go to Tools > SAASy to install the database schema for organizations and accounts.
+6. Go to Tools > SaaS Manager to install the database schema for organizations and accounts.

 ## To do